kubos/kubos/docs/mission-dev/index.rst

 They should be expected to only perform a minimal amount of decision-making (for example, kicking a watchdog at a pre-defined interval).
 Instead, we rely on :ref:`mission applications <app-docs>` to handle the decision making for the mission.
 Kubos has some mission applications that are open sourced in the repo, and others that we can offer to aid in mission development.
-We've listed the typical necessary applications in the :doc:`mission needs doc. <mission-needs>`
+We've listed the typical necessary applications:

+- :doc:`Mission Needs <mission-needs>`

 .. toctree::
     :hidden: